-The majority of Spain’s submarine cables can be found in the south connecting Europe to Africa.
-There are 91 Spanish data centers, the majority of these colocation facilities are located in and around Madrid and Barcelona.
-Large carrier neutral Spanish data centers feature rich ecosystems and state of the art equipment, ensuring maximum uptime and connectivity to over 179 service providers.
+The majority of Spain’s submarine cables can be found in the south, connecting Europe to Africa.
+There are 102 Spanish data centers, of which the majority are located in and around Madrid and Barcelona.
+Large carrier neutral Spanish data centers feature rich ecosystems and state-of-the-art equipment, ensuring maximum uptime and connectivity to over 184 service providers.

 Cloudscene compares and ranks data centers, cloud service providers and network fabrics in a given market by a range of different qualities including ecosystem size and network size.

 The top five colocation facilities in Spain are: